 I woke up after who knows how long, and there were a couple of blankets on me.
 Someone had come by and put one on me, and then, a while later, someone else had put another one on me.
 These cops definitely did not believe that I was twenty, or that I was in any way a villain.

 The cop who’d woken me up led me back into the… lobby?
 Surely that isn’t the term?
 The big open space with a desk where they’d fingerprinted me.
 Shadow was there.
 I was so happy to see him.
-We hugged each other and while we did I quickly whispered, “We were just hitchhiking and they picked us up in Indiana, right?” in case he’d told them something else.
+We hugged each other and while we did I quickly whispered, “We were just hitchhiking and they picked us up in Illinois, right?” in case he’d told them something else.
 It seemed important that our stories should match.
 If he’d said no, I guess I would have claimed to have amnesia because there was no way he’d have time to whisper some new story to me during a short hug.
 Luckily he whispered “Yes.”
 We broke apart, and when the cops asked me what had happened, I explained that we’d been hitchhiking and were picked up by these guys who we didn’t know.
 Yes, I knew the truck was stolen, but no, I hadn’t been involved in stealing it.
 They believed me, and I felt like I was getting away with something even though I was telling the absolute truth.